so898/KLJSLitePatch/README.md

 [KLJSLitePatchMain evaluateScript:script];
 ```

-The functions will process the script with your Script Verification & Script Encode before apply patch to your application.
+The functions will process the script with your Script Verification & Script Decode before apply patch to your application.

 You should check your script locally with your device before destribute your patch.